 The Company is a party to three license agreements to acquire certain patent rights and technologies.
 Royalties are incurred upon the sale of a product or service which utilizes the licensed technology.
 Certain of the agreements require the Company to pay minimum royalties or license maintenance fees.
-The Company recognized \$69,854 and \$23,038 of royalty expense for the three months ended March 31, 2016 and 2015, respectively.
+The Company recognized net royalty expense (income) of \$145,802 and (\$21,221) for the six months ended June 30, 2016 and 2015, respectively.
+The Company recognized net royalty expense (income) of \$75,948 and (\$44,526) for the three months ended June 30, 2016 and 2015, respectively.
+Income amounts shown for 2015 reflect the April 2015 re-negotiation of one of the Company's license agreements, that reduced the Company's annual minimum royalties under that agreement.
 In 2016, future minimum royalty fees are approximately \$270,000 under these agreements.

-In September 2013, the Company entered into a technology development agreement in which the Company would receive fixed milestone payments for meeting development milestones under the agreement.
-Since the milestones are substantive, the Company recognizes revenue in the periods in which the substantive milestones are achieved.
-In addition, the Company received an upfront payment of \$250,000, which is recognized on a straight-line basis over the term of the technology development agreement which ended in December 2015.
-The Company recognized total revenue of \$252,780 during the three months ended March 31, 2015 (none in 2016) relating to this arrangement.
+In September 2013, the Company entered into a technology development agreement with Hitachi High-Technologies Corporation ("Hitachi") that included fixed milestone payments for meeting development milestones under the agreement.
+Since the milestones were substantive, the Company recognized revenue in the periods in which the substantive milestones were achieved.
+In addition, the Company received an upfront payment, which was recognized on a straightline basis over the term of the technology development agreement, which ended in December 2015.
+The Company recognized total revenue of \$280,560 and \$27,780 during the six and three months ended June 30, 2015, respectively (none in 2016) relating to this arrangement.